adam-gruer/goodshirt/README.md

 soul_squad()
 #>
-#>  Girl, you are a messy bench who loves drama and I am into it!
+#>  I refuse to discuss my fifth amendment rights until I concur with your attorney.
 #>
-#>  ~ Eleanor
+#>  ~ Pillboi

 chidi()
 #>
-#>  I'm sorry, everyone, I just have some worries as well as some concerns that could potentially turn into outright fears.
-Ah, there they go, they're fears now.
+#>  There really is an afterlife.
+I can't wait to have breakfast with Kant, and lunch with Michel Foucault, and then have dinner with Kant again so we can talk about what came up at breakfast!
 #>
 #>  ~ Chidi

 derek()
 #>
-#>  Derek!
+#>  Maximum Derek!
 #>
 #>  ~ Derek

 eleanor()
 #>
-#>  Right now I'm the best student.
-I'm going to be the velociraptor.
+#>  In the words of a very wise Bed, Bath, and Beyond employee I once knew, "Go ahead and cry all you want, but you're gonna have to pay for that toilet plunger."
 #>
 #>  ~ Eleanor